MitraVosough/excel-analysis/README.md

 - Charts and graphs for better visualization

 ## Tools Used
-- Microsoft Excel / Google Sheets
+- Excel (Pivot Table, Sorting, Filtering, Charts)
-- Basic Excel formulas (SUM, AVERAGE, VLOOKUP)
-- Pivot Tables & Charts
+- Python (Pandas, DuckDB)
+- SQL (SELECT, GROUP BY, Aggregates)
+- Visual Studio Code

 ## Objective
 To clean, analyze, and visualize sales data in a way that supports business decision-making.